Excellent

 Tip 2: How do you get a deformed silicone mold back into shape?

-Silicone molds for epoxy or baking forms are (fortunately) very flexible.
+Silicone molds for epoxy or baking molds are (fortunately) very flexible.
 The thinner the mold, the more flexible.
 The disadvantage is that such a flexible silicone mold will also deform more quickly due to the mass of the epoxy resin or, for example, careless storage.
 During shipping, molds can sometimes be slightly deformed or bent.

 Before pouring, first check if your mold is neatly straight in shape.
 You can wring and squeeze a deformed silicone mold a little to get it back into shape.
 If this doesn't work?
 Then you can try to reform the mold by placing a heavy object in or around it.
 A third option is to tape the silicone mold to your work table.